 In the UK in 1976 Rodney Shakespeare and Wilf Proudfoot wrote The Two-Factor Nation.

 Implementation of Say’s Theorem (Law)

 Thus what was being proposed was a new widespread capital ownership and associated individual incomes which can be possessed by anybody in the population irrespective of whether or not that person is in a conventional job or not.
-The practical result would be a balancing of balancing supply and demand – with producers and consumers being the same people – as required by Say’s Theorem (Law).
+The practical result would be a balancing of balancing supply and demand — with producers and consumers being the same people and supply and demand balancing each other — as required by Say’s Theorem (Law).